rianrajagede/yaml-wit/README.md

     #### Usage

     To use those abbreviations in your dataset, use backslash '\\' before the part of the sentence you want to tag (LaTeX style).
+Use format `\abbrevations{tagged_text}`.

     For example, if you have a sentence below and a list of abbreviations above.

     ```
     Set the date to 5 Feb, please
     ```

-    to define intent to set date, tag the sentence with set intent (`is`) abbreviation with formats like the example below:
+    to define the intent to "set", tag the whole sentence with set intent (`is`) abbreviation with formats like the example below:

     ```
     \is{Set the date to 5 Feb, please}